BenzeneOS/adevtool/docs/usage.md

 Review the changes to `vendor-skels/` and `vendor-specs/` with git diff.
 If there are new files/overlays/etc that need to be removed, update filters in device configs and/or device config fragments and run `generate-all` with `--updateSpec` flag again.

-- Commit changes in adevtool repo and publish them